connexcs/docs/customer.md

 1. Click on **Add Customer** button.
 2. Enter the details of the Customer.
-3. Click the **Save** button, once all the details are entered, properly.
+3. Click the **Save** button, once all the details are entered properly.

 Following figure shows the dialog box for adding the **Customer:**